EBISPOT/OLS-treeview/README.md

 - *ols_termtype*: Can have the value terms, property, individual or ontology - depending on the classification of the thing in ols
 - *ols_iri*: Is the iri the term has in ols (e.g.: http://purl.obolibrary.org/obo/BFO_0000182, http://purl.obolibrary.org/obo/GO_0098743, ...  )
 - *path*: Is the base path of service - where the tree gets its data from.
 In (almost) all cases this is going to be http://www.ebi.ac.uk/ols (except if you e.g. run a local instance of <a href="http://www.ebi.ac.uk/ols/">OLS</a> that you want to link the plugin to)
-- *options*: This field offers the possibility to overwrite the onclick function and therefore to handle click events in a different way.
+- *input_options*: This field offers two options: **1** the possibility to overwrite the onclick function and therefore to handle click events in a different way.
 Check example2 for more information.
-If the option field is empty {} the widget is started with default behavior - which means it links to the ols main page in case of a click event.
-There might be the possibility in the future to also overwrite other events.
+If the option field is empty {} the widget is started with default behavior - which means it links to the ols main page in case of a click event. **2** The variable *save_state* (values true/false) influences how the tree behaves while browsing through it on clicking on terms.
+The tree can be redrawn with the focus on the clicked event or the state can be saved.

 # Contact
 - Please <a href="https://github.com/LLTommy/OLS-graphview">use github</a> to report **bugs**, discuss potential **new features** or **ask questions** in general concerning the module.